Blog

 Any observation from such a visit is recorded in the resident’s patient profile in the GP system.

-The enhanced health in Care Home (EHCH) framework expects healthcare providers and Care Home staff to communicate better to improve resident care.
+The Enhanced Health in Care Home (EHCH) framework expects healthcare providers and Care Home staff to communicate better to improve resident care.

 To support better communication, some GP surgeries have an assigned admin staff member who enters each patient note and emails each consultation to the Care Homes.